aaronlolo326/aaronlolo326/_pages/projects.md

     title: "Task-Oriented Dialogue System with Unstructured Knowledge Access"
     # authors: "Chun Hei Lo, Wai Lam, and Hong Cheng"
     venue: "2021"
-    description: "This is a joint work with the CUHK team in participating Track 1 of the Ninth Dialog System Technology Challenge (DSTC9).
-I was involved in the subtask of knowledge selection, to which I proposed a factorized approach.
-We ranked 12 out of the 24 participating teams in the end."
+    description: "This is a joint work with the CUHK team in participating the Ninth Dialog System Technology Challenge (DSTC9).
+I worked on ranked retrieval of knowledge snippets that best answers the user's query given the dialogue history.
+We ranked 12 out of the 24 participating teams.
+Visit the links below to see how we appproached it!"
     image_path: /assets/DSTC9/dstc9.gif
     url_task: "https://github.com/alexa/alexa-with-dstc9-track1-dataset"
     url_paper: "https://arxiv.org/abs/2101.06066#:~:text=15%20Jan%202021%5D-,Unstructured%20Knowledge%20Access%20in%20Task%2Doriented%20Dialog%20Modeling%20using%20Language,and%20Knowledge%2DIntegrative%20Response%20Generation&text=Dialog%20systems%20enriched%20with%20external,of%20the%20supporting%20databases%2FAPIs."